iennae/iennae.github.io/source/_posts/2015-07-01-starting-a-local-coffeeops.markdown

 Talking to Marius gave me insight about what I was working on.
 It helped me recognize that I needed a change and that it was critical for my mental health to connect with a larger community of practitioners.

 All conferences have a informal hallway track that describes the conversations in conference corridors in between sessions and after hours.
-Conferences are only a few days in length so the relative benefit of the hallway track is minimal.
 Depending on costs of attendance and job flexibility, the hallway track may not be available to a majority of people in the industry.
+Also a specific conference may only last for a few days, why wait a whole year to get the benefits of the "hallway track"?

 I envisioned creating a "hallway track" space with intra-company cooperation; affording individuals a place to meet together with no agenda, to connect, share in an undirected manner.

 I sent out a tweet with a location, time and #coffeeops and showed up.
 The first few times, only one or two folks would show up.
 As time passed more people joined and interesting discussions like [leveling up your skills](https://medium.com/bridging-the-gaps/leveling-up-your-skills-51169238e0d7) were had.
 Now, other folks have started up local coffeeops from [Seattle, Washington](http://www.meetup.com/Downtown-Seattle-Friday-Morning-CoffeeOps/) to Sydney, Australia.

-As a remote employee at [Chef](http://chef.io), it has become even more valuable to me as water cooler time; that time to take a break and take a breather.
+As a remote employee at [Chef](http://chef.io), it has become even more valuable to me as water cooler time; that time to take a break and remember to breath.

 It's also a place to think out loud sharing ideas in their nascent form allowing room to figure out the real position held.
 Ideas grow and become great through the contributions and challenges of the group.
 All of the folks attending CoffeeOps Santa Clara were critical in helping me shape my thoughts in the well-received ["Hero to Zero"](http://livestream.com/devopsdaysorg/events/3044568/videos/52394934) talk.